-The Government provided credible evidence that Applicant has three state tax liens and a Federal tax lien from 2011 to 2013.
-Applicant also has a delinquent mortgage account debt.
-Consequently, Financial Considerations Disqualifying Conditions (FC DC) AG ¶ 19(a), (c), and (f) (failure to file or fraudulently filing annual Federal, state, or local income tax returns or failure to pay annual Federal, state or local income tax as required) applies.
+The Government provided credible evidence that Applicant has 15 delinquent consumer debts which total about \$103,00.
+Consequently, Financial Considerations Disqualifying Conditions (FC DC) AG \P 19(a), (b), and (c), and apply.
 With such conditions raised, it is left to Applicant to overcome the case against him and mitigate security concerns.